Commuter Student Resources

 As a commuter, you may park in white-striped parking spaces only in the following parking lots: Tyler, SSC, HSC, and CAL.

 For a complete list of parking guidelines, please see Campus Security.

 Need help finding your way around campus?
 Use one of these sources to find your classroom, parking, and more.

 A commuter lounge is located in the Apple Technology Resource Center (APP).
 Located in the open area on the very south end of the building, the lounge has a microwave, vending machines, and seating for commuter students.
 There is no refrigerator.
 Other popular places to study are the Centennial Library, Center for Biblical and Theological Studies (BTS) atrium, and Stevens Student Center (SSC) upper level.
 Find building hours.

 Eating on Campus

 You can use cash, credit, debit cards, or flex dollars on your ID to purchase meals and snacks at several locations on campus.
-(College Now students must purchase a special ID for $10 to add flex dollars.
+(Dual enrollment students must purchase a special ID for $10 to add flex dollars.
 Contact the Cashiers Office for more information.)
 View commuter meal plan, plan details, and dining hours on the Meal Plan Fact Sheet.